 Health Service hours are posted at the beginning of each semester and may vary from time to time.
 Please observe posted hours.
-Students are asked to call or email for nursing triage prior to making an appointment.
+Health Services has launched an online patient portal which allows you to schedule appointments online at www.myhealth.cn.edu.